 - Adoption and Foster Care.
 Parents are covered for care and bonding of a newly placed adoptee or foster child up to one year from the placement date.

 - Personal Illness or Injury.
 Employees may take time off for an illness or injury that renders them unable to perform essential job duties.
+Thanks to emergency legislation passed by Congress in 2020, this stipulation covers convalescence (recovering from one’s own infection) and care (for infected family members) related to COVID-19 infection and may include a limited component of federally mandated paid leave.

 - Domestic Violence.
 Although the FMLA does not explicitly cite domestic violence as eligible for leave under the act, FMLA-eligible employees may take up to 12 weeks’ unpaid leave for physical injuries or psychological trauma resulting from domestic violence.